gvwilson/thirdbit/src/fiction/santas/outline.md

     -   Unlike most inmates, wasn't abducted: turned himself in
     -   Doesn't have the courage to escape with Finner: instead, reveals Finner's first escape plan
     -   Despite that, Finner tries to help him escape again
--   Subway Santa (part of Tumbly's back story): lives underground in a frozen post-apocalyptic world
+-   Shady Ann (part of Tumbly's back story): lives underground in a frozen post-apocalyptic world
-    -   Real name is Shady Ann
     -   Campaigned with Tumbly for same-role rights
     -   Returned to her world ("It's hell, but it's home, and people needed me")
     -   Had always made things, but started making more as her world grew more desperate
     -   Turns out Subway Santa is still alive, still making things
--   Roboclaus (part of Tumbly's back story): a robotic replica of Tumbly
+-   The Elfabot (part of Tumbly's back story): a robotic helper
-    -   Subway Santa made a robot replica of Tumbly to help make and deliver presents (and because she missed her wife)
+    -   Shady Ann made it to help make and deliver presents (and because she missed her wife)
     -   That tipped Tumbly into her hardline anti-flip position
-    -   Roboclaus makes forays into other worlds to get medicine, food, and what-not
+    -   The Elfabot makes forays into other worlds to get medicine, food, and what-not
 -   Santazilla: a giant *santasaurus rex*
-    -   Hunts for Subway Santa in the burned-out world
+    -   Hunts for Shady Ann in the burned-out world
 -   The Book
     -   Narrates the warning at the start
     -   The voice of the footnotes